Ragura/dinkcreference/docs/guide/graphics.md

 ## Loading graphics on the fly

+You need to use the [init()](../functions/init.md) command to load new graphics during a game.

 <VersionInfo dink="1.07">
-Note that you need to use the [init()](../functions/init.md) command to load new graphics during a game, and also that the the original `dink.ini` recommends that you load the graphics which have the most bmp files per sequence first.
+It is recommended that you load the graphics which have the most bmp files per sequence first.
 </VersionInfo>

 Sample code to load new graphics on the fly – from `item-sw1.c` original source file: